Lester Dent

 Doc Savage Wiki

-List of the Doc Savage Novels at Wikipedia
+list of the Doc Savage novels at Wikipedia

-Hidalgo Trading Company Doc Savage Info fansite & blog
+Hidalgo Trading Company Doc Savage .info fansite & blog

 RS's Doc Savage: The Supreme Adventurer fansite